Bringing eggs and sperm together in a carefully controlled environment to generate high-quality embryos, also known as in vitro fertilisation.

 After a period of growth in culture our skilled embryologists assess the delicate embryos’ developing cell structure under a microscope.
 One or two are then transferred into your uterus.
 If suitable, remaining embryos can be frozen for future use (see Frozen Embryo Transfer below).

-You’ll need to visit Bourn Hall for scans and blood tests during this time – usually up to four times – and we’ll monitor you closely to assess your response to the medication, suggest any potential modifications to your treatment, and to decide when to proceed to egg collection.
+You’ll need to visit one of our clinics in the East of England, for scans and blood tests during this time – usually up to four times – and we’ll monitor you closely to assess your response to the medication, suggest any potential modifications to your treatment, and decide when to proceed to egg collection.

 Egg collection is a minor surgical procedure, carried out by one of our specialists.
 It involves an ultrasound-guided vaginal egg collection.
 We immediately pass the collected eggs to our on-site embryology laboratories.

-Following the fertilisation of your eggs with sperm, we can transfer either one or two of the resulting embryos to your uterus through a narrow catheter passed through your cervix.
+Following the fertilisation of your eggs with sperm, we transfer either one or two of the resulting embryos to your uterus using a narrow catheter passed through your cervix.
 Then, 18 days after egg collection, you’ll be able to take a pregnancy test.
-If this is positive, you should attend the clinic about 20 days later for a pregnancy scan.
+If that is positive, you should attend the clinic about 20 days later for a pregnancy scan.